toneflix/laravel-resource-modifier/README.md

 <!-- ![GitHub Actions](https://github.com/toneflix/laravel-resource-modifier/actions/workflows/run-tests.yml/badge.svg) -->

-A simple Laravel package that intercepts and help you customize, remove or modify the meta data on your Eloquent API Resource response.
+A simple Laravel package that intercepts and help you customize, remove or modify the meta data on your Eloquent API Resource response, as well as automatically convert resource keys to camel case.

 ## Installation